Park Authority

 Park Authority staff will review each project and make recommendations to the Park Authority Board, which will make the final decision on funding.
 Projects will be reviewed using the following criteria:

-1. Proposals will be accepted anytime--until funding is exhausted.
+1. Proposals will be accepted anytime.

 2. Proposals will receive a response within 60 days of receipt.
 In situations where a park master plan modification is required, a project may receive approval contingent upon final approval of the master plan.